hello-pangea/dnd/docs/patterns/virtual-lists.md

 However, a `placeholder` does not make sense in the context of a virtual list as the dimensions of the list is not based on collective size of the visual items, but rather is calculated based on things like `itemCount` and `itemSize`. (eg `height` = `itemSize` \* `itemCount`).
 For virtual lists, inserting our own node into it would not increase the size of the list. **So we need you do insert the space for us!**

-A simple way add extra space to a virtual list add a non-visible item to your list.
+A simple way to add extra space to a virtual list is to add a non-visible item to your list.
 It is important that this extra item is not a `<Draggable />`.

 ```js
 // This example uses the `react-window` API